google/WebFundamentals/src/content/en/updates/2018/12/wakelock.md

 <div class="clearfix"></div>
 Warning: We’re currently defining the permission model for `system` wake locks.
-Until this work has finished, requests for `system` wake locks will be denied immediately.
+Until this work is finished, requests for `system` wake locks will be denied immediately.
 You can track our progress in [crbug.com/985742](https://crbug.com/985742).

 ### Get a wake lock {: #get-wake-lock }